alissonsol/experiments/2025/2025-09/README.md

 - Under `Assign Memory`, select the `Startup Memory` (at least 8192, with 16384 or more recommended).
 Unselect `Use Dynamic Memory for this virtual machine.`
 - Under `Configure Networking`, select the `Connection` as `External`.
 - Under `Connect Virtual Hard Disk`, select `Use an existing virtual hard disk`.
 Browse to the file you previously unzipped, and click `Finish`.
-- Right-click the new VM and choose `Settings`.
-In the `Settings` window, under `SCSI Controller`, choose `DVD Drive`, then `Add`.
+- Right-click the new VM and choose `Settings`, to adjust configuration.
-- For the DVD drive, choose `Image file` and then browse to and select the `seed.iso` file.
+  - In the `Settings` window, under `SCSI Controller`, choose `DVD Drive`, then `Add`.
+Choose `Image file` and then browse to the `seed.iso` file and select it.
   - Under the `Security` section, unselect the `Enable Secure Boot` option.

-- Apply the changes and start the VM.
+Apply the changes.
 You can now start the VM, as per the instructions to [Run AL2 as a virtual machine on premises](https://docs.aws.amazon.com/linux/al2/ug/amazon-linux-2-virtual-machine.html).
+Unless you changed the defaults in the file `user-data`, you will login with the `ec2-user` account and the password defined there, and be promptly asked to change the password.

 Before proceeding, check network connectivity.
 A simple command like `ping 8.8.8.8` should check if the network is connected.
 Then `ping google.com` would check if the DNS service client stack is working.